tayyab-ilyas/cybersecurity-blog-posts/README.md

 | Cybersecurity: Which Operating System for Security and Privacy?
 Windows, Mac, or Linux | [Link](https://profcybernaught.hashnode.dev/cybersecurity-which-operating-system-for-security-and-privacy "Cybersecurity: Which Operating System for Security and Privacy?
 Windows, Mac, or Linux")| [Link](https://github.com/ProfCyberNaught/articles-blogs/blob/main/cybersecurity-which-operating-system-for-security-and-privacy.md "Cybersecurity: Which Operating System for Security and Privacy?
 Windows, Mac, or Linux")|
 | Cybersecurity: What Colour Hacker Would You Be? | [Link](https://profcybernaught.hashnode.dev/cybersecurity-what-colour-hacker-would-you-be "Cybersecurity: What Colour Hacker Would You Be?")| [Link](https://github.com/ProfCyberNaught/articles-blogs/blob/main/cybersecurity-what-colour-hacker-would-you-be.md "Cybersecurity: What Colour Hacker Would You Be?")|

-## Here is my attempt to introduce myself in a light-hearted manner:

-Greetings!

-It's great to connect with you all.
-I'm a versatile professional who's constantly honing my skills to become a master in my crafts.
-My passion for education led me to teach mathematics at university, while my love for music inspired me to become the founder of a professional studio, assisting aspiring musicians to showcase their talents, develop their talents by teaching them advanced skills, and professionally grading their achievements.

-In addition to that, I also founded my own IT consultancy business, offering comprehensive tech solutions, privacy audits, and strategic planning services to companies.
-With multiple degrees in Psychology, Law, Sociology, Education, and Management, as well as completion of a cybersecurity bootcamp studying industry principles, along with studying Lean Organisational Management, and User IT Skills, I possess a wide array of qualifications and expertise (trying to prevent you from falling asleep by not listing all my education here).

-As a tech enthusiast, I enjoy getting involved in coding, with PHP being my favorite language, and staying updated with the latest developments in cybersecurity and privacy.
-My love for coding started at a young age, when I began programming on an Amstrad 464 with a green CRT monitor at the tender age of 8.

-When I'm not working, you can find me (if you can keep up) on a nature trail, taking a long walk or immersed in a good book.
-My reading interests include privacy, security, positive psychology, and fictional recreations of Roman battles, among others.
-I'm always eager to explore new things and challenge myself intellectually.

-I'm excited to connect with all of you and eager to share my insights and experiences.
-By the way, I've also started a blog that might pique your interest.
-Let's stay connected and make great things happen!

 [Cybersecurity Blog](https://profcybernaught.hashnode.dev/)